SpacingBat3/WebCord/docs/Contributing.md

   - `main` – has the part of the code that is WebCord-specific and cannot be reused by the any other software without code modifications.

-  - `internalModules` – includes the scripts that are made in such way they can be reused by different software without any code modifications.
+  - `modules` – includes the scripts that are made in such way they can be reused by different software without any code modifications.
 In the future, I will host them on the Node.js registry to allow others using them in their own software as modules.

-  - `buildConfig` – folder that includes scripts associated with the build configuration; currently it is used for the Electron Forge only (`forge.ts`).
+  - `build` – folder that includes scripts associated with the build configuration; currently it is used for the Electron Forge only (`forge.ts`).

 - `assets` – contains all assets being part of the WebCord as a software.
 Assets in this folder are grouped in the following subfolders:

   - `icons` – contains all icons used by WebCord (including app icon and tray icons).

   - `translations` – a directory that includes official translations made to WebCord.